PoisotLab/ms_network_prediction/manuscript.md

 these interactions form networks of varying complexity, drive ecological and evolutionary dynamics, and maintain ecosystem diversity and functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-Networks of species interactions underpin our understanding of key ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
-Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho], in large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.
+Networks of species interactions underpin our understanding of numerous ecological processes [@Pascual2006EcoNet; @Heleno2014EcoNet].
+Yet, even basic knowledge of species interactions (like being able to list them, or guess which ones may exist) is still one of the most severe shortfalls in biodiversity science [@Hortal2015SevSho], in large part due to the tedious, time-consuming, and expensive process of collecting species interaction data.

-Given the sheer number of species on Earth, comprehensively sampling every possible interaction is not feasible.
-Further, the data we can collect about interactions is biased and noisy [@deAguiar2019RevBia].
-This is then compounded because interactions between species are often not all-or-nothing---interactions change due to variation in species abundances in space and time [@Poisot2015SpeWhy], and further different types of interactions vary in their intrinsic predictability (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl; @Luong2019FacPar]).
+Comprehensively sampling every possible interaction is not feasible given the sheer number of species on Earth, and the data we can collect about interactions is biased and noisy [@deAguiar2019RevBia].
+This is then compounded as species interactions are typically measured as a binary variable---present or absent--- even though it is evident interactions are not all-or-nothing.
+Species interactions occur probabilistically due to variation in species abundances in space and time [@Poisot2015SpeWhy].
+Different types of interactions vary in their intrinsic predictability (e.g. some fungal species engage in opportunistic saprotrophy [@Smith2017GroEvi], obligate parasites are more deterministic in their interactions than facultative parasites [@Poisot2013FacObl;
+@Luong2019FacPar]).
 In addition to this variance in predictability, networks from different systems are structured by different mechanisms.
 Interaction networks are embodied in numerous forms: host and parasites, plants and pollinators, predators and prey, disease and host, and so on, and network types may require different methods for prediction.

 Still, species interaction networks have entered their "long now" [@Carpenter2002EcoFut], where anthropogenic change will have long-term,